cgandini/Physochlaina_orientalis/README.md

 ## 2- extend_contigs_withsubset.sh

-This script is similar to the previous one, however, no substraction is done.
+This script is similar to the previous one, however, no subtraction is done.

 **Run in the terminal**